 It’s the perfect time to set the tone for how you will eat for the rest of the day too.

-5. Staying off Social Media for the first 30 minutes
+5. Stay off Social Media for the first 30 minutes

 I probably should have put this at number one because once upon a time, the moment I opened my eyes, I was somehow on Instagram, checking to see what I’d missed out on during the night.
 Consuming content early in the morning can trigger a cascade of emotions, that can drastically impact mood – and generally not in a positive way.